Board of Trustees Manual

-- Examine long-range planning of graduate education, including growth plans for existing and new program areas especially at the doctoral level, financial support of graduate education and aspects of graduate student life related to fostering a vibrant graduate/postdoctoral community
+- Examine long-range planning of graduate education, including growth plans for existing and new program areas especially at the doctoral level, and examine financial support of graduate education and aspects of graduate student life related to fostering a vibrant graduate/postdoctoral community.

-- Receive reports regarding collaborative activities and accomplishments between the three research universities, to include reports of activities within the South Carolina Research Alliance.
+- Receive reports regarding collaborative activities and accomplishments between the three research universities.

 Student Affairs Committee